 Nevertheless, non-verbal reasoning skills can be improved even if they’re not second nature to your child.
 The key is to be disciplined and systematic, and to look at each element in the sequence in turn, ruling out options as you go along.

-Helping your child practise at home
+Help your child practise non-verbal reasoning at home

 ‘A good mathematical knowledge is important for non-verbal reasoning tests, so encourage your child to work on learning number bonds and times tables by rote, and practising addition and subtraction,’ says Stephen.
 You can also boost non-verbal reasoning skills by: